 Table 1.
-Factors affecting the implementation of smart fire management ---
+Factors affecting the implementation of smart fire management

-Factors Items Reference Cooperation between the business association and information technology Cooperation between the company's stakeholders and the IT department Combination of firefighting strategies with smart management strategies Coordination/cooperation between the employees of the fire department and the information technology department (19-24) Management support Prioritization of the fire department smart management programs for senior managers Special support policies for the smartization of the fire department Managers effort to encourage employees to implement smart programs of the fire department Awareness of senior managers about the extent to which the fire department needs smartization (21-29) Prioritization of the fire station needs for smartization Presence of a center to control and supervise smart projects of the fire department Information monitoring programs of the fire department Data and system quality Up-to-dateness, accuracy, precision, and completeness of data Comprehensibility and interpretation of data Effective and efficient distribution of information at the organization level High-quality nature of the fire department system Utilization of security levels to maintain information security System response speed Up-to-dateness of the software used (24, 27, 30- 34) Precise definition of problems and business process Awareness about the risks associated with implementing a smart management system Determination of factors to measure the risks associated with the smartization of the fire department Utilization of information technology in simplifying organizational processes Table 1.
+Factors Items Reference Cooperation between the business association and information technology the business association and information Combination of firefighting strategies with smart management strategies Coordination/cooperation between the employees of the fire department and the Management support Prioritization of the fire department smart management programs for senior managers Special support policies for the smartization of the fire department Managers effort to encourage employees to implement smart programs of the fire department Awareness of senior managers about the extent to which the fire department needs smartization Prioritization of the fire station needs for smartization Presence of a center to control and supporting smart projects of the fire department (21-29) Data and system quality Presence of a center to control and supervise smart projects of the fire department Information monitoring programs of the fire department Up-to-dateness, accuracy, precision, and completeness of data Comprehensibility and interpretation of data Effective and efficient distribution of information at the organization level High-quality nature of the fire department system Utilization of security levels to maintain information security System response speed Up-to-dateness of the software used (24, 27, 30- 34) Precise definition of problems and business process Awareness about the risks associated with implementing a smart management system Determination of factors to measure the risks associated with the smartization of the fire department Utilization of information technology in simplifying organizational processes Table 1.
 Continued (24, 33-37)